matusm/Nmm2Bcr/README.md

 ===================================

 A standalone command line tool that converts files produced by the [SIOS](https://sios-de.com) NMM-1.
-The produced GPS data files are formatted according to ISO 25178-7, ISO 25178-71 and EUNA 15178 (BCR).
+The converted GPS data files are formatted according to ISO 25178-7, ISO 25178-71 and EUNA 15178 (BCR).
 All files are ASCII (text) files, the (currently deprecated) option to produce binary files is not implemented.

+Starting from version 2.4 a rudimentary data processing capability for reflective surface scans is implemented.
+Basically a binary segmentation of reflective vs not reflective is performed.
+A user supplied value determines the threshold.
+Additionaly one can extract the edge, both as a surface data file and as as a CSV file, respectively.

 ## Command Line Usage: